 Yes it’s free.
 Click on the images to expand them.

 Then click away from them to return to the main screen

 Register & verify your email

-Enter your name, email address and create a password.
-We’ll send you an email.
-Click the link it contains to verify your account.
-(Check spam/bin folders too).
+Enter your name and email address, and create a password.
+We’ll email you a link to verify your account.
+(Check your spam/bin folders too).

 Create your profile